 To find out more about where the technology stands from a PC monitor perspective we spoke to Jeff Yurek directly.
 He told us that the initial goal was to integrate QDEF films into portable displays such as tablet PCs but that he hopes to see good interest gather from manufacturers of larger displays, too.
-Indeed Nanosys Quantum Dot technology has now made its way into some of Samsung’s ‘SUHD’ TVs and may also be featured on some of their monitors.
-LG, Sharp and Sony are also embracing the technology for some of their TVs.
+Indeed Nanosys Quantum Dot technology has now made its way into a number of displays including the Samsung CFG70 series, C34F791 and some displays from BenQ and ASUS.
 Samsung in particular are interested in environmentally beneficial cadmium-free interations of the technology, which is what they now favour in their displays.
 Nanosys Quantum Dot technology will be adopted more broadly by various manufacturers, including LG, due to the benefits it brings without boosting product cost or compromising product design.

 An important attraction of QDEF is its easy integration into existing LCD designs – the film is thinner than a typical sheet of paper and simply replaces existing components.
 It is also cost-neutral, in contrast to the expensive multi-diode and enhanced phosphor designs currently being employed by LG Display.
 The ‘naked’ blue diode does not need a separate phosphor treatment and instead passes light through the film which is of comparable cost to the phosphor and diffuser arrangement.
 Furthermore the film itself has demonstrated suitable lifetime for use in TVs and monitors with an equivalent operating lifetime of well over 30,000 hours (which is comparable to some of the better LED backlights out there today).

 The primary purpose of QDEF technology is to bring extended colour spaces to the user without compromising the form, cost or function of existing LCD designs.
 The film is currently designed to provide complete Adobe RGB coverage with the potential to extend beyond the NTSC colour space – with even the UHD standard Rec.
 2020 in its sights.
 As with GB-LED or RB-LED, this gives displays the potential to more closely mimic the sorts of colours we can see in the real world and create scenes which are more vivid and realistic.

 Making use of those extra colours